zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/uninstalling-patches.md

 1. Remove the unwanted patch from your `patches` folder.

-1. Run the `./patching-tool.sh install` command to restore your installation to the patch level that the remaining patches in your `patches` folder define.
+1. Run the `./patching-tool.sh install` command to restore your installation to the patch level that the remaining patches in the remaining `patches` folder define.

 Your DXP installation now has the patch level that your patches specify.